A Program of NAHB and the National Football League Players Association

 A year later, in August 2012, members of the HBA of Greater Chicago and the Chicago Former Players' Chapter handed over the keys to a brand-new, 1,900-sqaure foot, mortgage-free home to an Army veteran, who was severely burned in a roadside bomb attack in Afghanistan, and his family.
 The LIFEhouse™ is in the Newport Cove community near Antioch, Ill., and features universal design principles to accommodate the special needs of a wounded veteran.

 Members of the Atlanta Former Players' Chapter, the Greater Atlanta HBA and HomeAid Atlanta teamed up for a HomeAid Care Day in November 2011, to repair and rejuvenate a home for Decatur Cooperative Ministry's Family House transitional program, which helps homeless Decatur and DeKalb families get back on their feet and rebuild their lives.

 The Atlanta group's second project, in November 2012, involved completing extensive repairs and lawn work for Gilgal, Inc., a nonprofit organization that provides housing and program services for homeless women with drug and/or alcohol addictions.

 More than a dozen local companies donated materials and supplies.

-In August 2012, members of the Builder's Association of Metropolitan Pittsburgh, friends, volunteers and other organizations including members of the Pittsburgh Former NFL Players chapter welcomed home the family of retired Marine Staff Sergeant Joshua Caskey to their newly renovated home in Cranberry Township, Pa., after a four-day home improvement “blitz.”
+In August 2012, members of the Builder's Association of Metropolitan Pittsburgh (BAMP), members of the Pittsburgh Former Players' Chapter, friends, volunteers and other organizations welcomed home the family of retired Marine Staff Sgt.
+Joshua Caskey to their newly renovated home in Cranberry Township, Pa., after a four-day home improvement “blitz.”